waacton/Unicolour/README.md

 Two colours can be mixed / interpolated through any colour space, with or without premultiplied alpha.

-Colour difference or colour distance can be calculated using:
+Colour difference / colour distance can be calculated using various delta E metrics:
 - ΔE<sub>76</sub> (CIE76)
 - ΔE<sub>94</sub> (CIE94)
 - ΔE<sub>00</sub> (CIEDE2000)